FME Version

 In order to keep the mapping table simplified, each of the attributes is added as a separate row.
 There will be more rows in the lookup table, but it will be easier to make edits.
 You can see this back in the CSV Preview window:

-Each combination of Type, Diameter and Status has two rows - one for each symbology attribute.
+Each Type, Diameter, and Status combination has two rows - one for each symbology attribute.
 This works because FME doesn’t stop at the first match it finds, but carries on through and executes all mappings that it finds.
 This technique makes the Mapping Fields dialog simple, as defining one mapping will set multiple attributes.

 When used in conjunction with the filter features action, the dialog will look like this: